teiram/oric-dsk-manager/README.md

 - Disk usage bar

 ## Compilation
-java (8 or newer) and maven are needed.
+java (8 or newer) and maven (3 or newer) are needed.
 Once you have cloned the repository, just type:

     mvn install

 ## Running the application
 Probably double clicking the generated jar would be enough.
 Otherwise, you can run it on a console by executing:

-    java -jar oric-dsk-manager-jar-with-dependencies-0.1.jar
+    java -jar oric-dsk-manager-jar-with-dependencies-0.6.jar

 ## Usage
 Just drop archives from the host filesystem to the file list on the left side.
 They would be autodetected as old or new DSK images, TAPs or regular files.
 Menu entries are also provided for this function.